-When Morgan Beauchamp delivers a shipment of artifacts to Egyptologist Lady Juliet Cavendish, strange happenings afflict the household.
-There are rumors that he has unleashed an ancient curse and roused the mummy's wrath.
-But Lady Juliet is more concerned about the explorer's ability to unleash her own dormant passions, rousing her from her staid existence to long for a life of adventure far from her father's study.
-A 2005 RITA Finalist.
+When Morgan Beauchamp delivers a shipment of artifacts to Egyptologist Lady Juliet Cavendish, it is rumored that he has unleashed an ancient curse upon the household.
+But Lady Juliet is more concerned with the explorer's ability to unleash her passions, urging her from her staid existence toward a life of adventure.

 A Man of Many Talents

 After Christian Reade, Viscount Moreland, debunks a famous haunted house, he is inundated with requests for his services.
 Although he has no interest in ghosts, he finds himself answering a summons from the intriguing Miss Parkinson of Sibel Hall.
 Originally published by Berkley.

 "Deborah Simmons presents a charming Regency "Ghostbusters" with a little mystery twist and a sweet confection of a love story." - Romantic Times

 “Readers looking for a light, funny, and smart story can find it here.” – All About Romance